alf45tar/PedalinoMini/README.md

 [![](./images/youtube-video.jpg)](https://www.youtube.com/watch?v=ZqCsKDWJVQs)

 > Version 2.0 is out!
 Hardware is the same but there are a lot of new feautures and stability improvment.
 Check it out.
+> Before any future update save configuration, reset to factory default and reload configuration.

 # PedalinoMini™